-- Obtain a copy of the Concentrator Feedback and the completed Comprehensive Local Needs Assessment results from the eligible local educational agency. - Trace reports and data to supporting documentation. - Concentrator Feedback PowerSchool (must have 75% participation rate) - Comprehensive Local Needs Assessment Local Application System (verify consultation method includes input from business/industry representatives and local community college representatives.)

-• Compare expenditures to specifications of the LEA's approved plan budget in the Budget and Amendment System (BAAS).
+- Obtain a copy of the completed Comprehensive Local Needs Assessment results from the eligible local educational agency. - Trace reports and data to supporting documentation. - Comprehensive Local Needs Assessment Local Application System (verify consultation method includes input from business/industry representatives; Workforce Development Board representatives; parents and students; representatives from agencies serving at-risk, homeless and out of school youth; representatives of special populations; CTE program representatives; local community college representatives; and representatives from Indian Tribes or Tribal organizations (where applicable).) - Compare expenditures to specifications of the LEA's approved plan budget in the budget section of CCIP.